LaurentVeyssier/trivia/README.md

 Final project implementation of module 3 "API Development" of the Udacity [Backend Developer with Python](https://www.udacity.com/course/backend-developer-with-python--ud188) 5-module nanodegree.

+This is a simple web application that provides an interactive trivia game.
+The backend is built with Flask, which serves as an API server to handle game logic and user requests.
+All persistent data, including questions, answers, and user scores, is stored in a PostgreSQL database.

 ## introduction

 The trivia app is a project allowing to manage a collection of trivia question-answer pairs following CRUD principles.